Ukawsaw Gronniosaw: Life in England

-The autobiography
+Autobiography

-Gronniosaw's autobiography was produced in Kidderminster in 1772.
-It is entitled A Narrative of the Most remarkable Particulars in the Life of James Albert Ukawsaw Gronniosaw, an African Prince, As related by himself.
+Gronniosaw's autobiography, titled A Narrative of the Most remarkable Particulars in the Life of James Albert Ukawsaw Gronniosaw, an African Prince, As related by himself, was published in Bath, Somerset in December 1772.
 The title page explains that it was "committed to paper by the elegant pen of a young LADY of the town of LEOMINSTER."
-It is one of the first narratives by an enslaved African in the English language, a genre related to the literature of enslaved persons who later gained freedom.
-Published in Bath, Somerset, in December 1772, it gives a vivid account of Gronniosaw's life, from his leaving home to his enslavement in Africa by a native king, through a period of being enslaved, to his struggles with poverty as a free man in Colchester and Kidderminster.
-He was attracted to this last town because it was at one time the home of Richard Baxter, a 17th-century Nonconformist minister whom Gronniosaw had learned to admire.
+It is one of the first English-language narratives by an African and was a prominent example of slave narratives by Black authors.
+The work gives a vivid account of Gronniosaw's life.
+He was attracted to this last town because it was at one time the home of Richard Baxter, a 17th-century Nonconformist minister whom Gronniosaw had grown to admire.
 The preface was written by the Reverend Walter Shirley, cousin to Selina Hastings, Countess of Huntingdon, who was a patron of the Calvinist wing of Methodism.
 He interprets Gronniosaw's experience of enslavement and his being transported from Bornu to New York as an example of Calvinist predestination and election.

 Scholar Henry Louis Gates Jr. noted that Gronniosaw's narrative differed from later slave narratives, which generally criticised slavery as an institution.
-In his account, Gronniosaw referred to his "white-skinned sister," said that he had been willing to leave Africa because his family believed in many deities instead of one almighty God (which he learned more about under Christianity), and suggested that he became happier as he assimilated to white English society, through clothing but mostly via language.
-In addition, he stated a black servant at his enslaver's house named Old Ned was the first person to inform him of the Devil, who lives in Hell and punishes the wicked.
+In his account, Gronniosaw referred to his "white-skinned sister," said that he had been willing to leave Africa because his family believed in many deities instead of one almighty God (which he learned more about under Christianity), and suggested that he became happier as he assimilated to white society, through clothing but mostly via language.
+In addition, he stated a black servant at Frelinghuysen's house named Old Ned was the first person to inform him of the Devil, who lives in Hell and punishes the wicked.
 This was done to discourage the teenage Gronniosaw from using profanity.
 Gates has concluded that the narrative does not have an anti-slavery view, as was ubiquitous in subsequent slave narratives.
 Until the discovery of the 1775 obituary and a manuscript letter written by Gronniosaw to Hastings, the Narrative was the only significant source of information for his life.